Kristína Gavnholt

-Kristína Gavnholt (born 12 September 1988 as Kristína Ludíková) is a Czech badminton player.
+Kristína Gavnholt (née Kristína Ludíková; born 12 September 1988) is a Czech badminton player.
 She competed for Czech Republic at the 2008, 2012 and 2016 Summer Olympics.

 Achievements

 European Junior Championships

 She was the girls' doubles champion of the 2007 European Junior Championships partnering with Belarusian player, Olga Konon.
-She also competed at the girls' singles, but lost at the quarter final to Konon in a 3-sets game.
+She also competed at the girls' singles, but lost at the quarter-final to Konon in a 3-sets game.